AlfaOmega1999/PersonalityAnalysisWithMLProject/README.md

 ### public
 Contains part of the code used for React
 ### src
-Contains the code for the personality detection application.
+Contains the personality detection application code.

 ## Local Deployment
 Frontend | Backend